Today in Middle Eastern history: the Wahhabi sack of Karbala (probably 1802)

-The timing for this operation was just about perfect–with Napoleon and Britain mucking around in Egypt, the Ottomans had bigger problems to worry about than whatever the perennially troublemaking Saudis were planning.
+The timing for this operation was just about perfect.
+With Napoleon and Britain mucking around in Egypt, the Ottomans had bigger problems to worry about than whatever the perennially trouble-making Saudis were planning.
 So they diverted attention and resources away from Iraq, from where they’d been staging anti-Saudi military operations for much of the 18th century.
-The target, Karbala, was equally attractive—not only was sacking it ideologically justifiable, but it was full of the accumulated wealth of centuries of pilgrimages and donatives from various Islamic monarchs.
+The time was ripe for the Saudis and their followers to do some raiding.
+Their target, Karbala, was equally attractive—not only was sacking it ideologically justifiable, but it was full of the accumulated wealth of centuries of pilgrimages and donatives from various Islamic monarchs.

-I know orientalism is (rightly) shunned in polite society these days, but the fact is that we know a fair amount about the sack of Karbala because there were contemporary French orientalists who wrote about it.
+I know orientalism is (rightly) shunned in polite society these days, but the reason we know a fair amount about the sack of Karbala is because there were contemporary French orientalists who wrote about it.
 One in particular, Jean-Baptiste Rousseau, was actually in Iraq at this time.
 He reported that the Saudi army (mob, if you prefer)—led by the then-Saudi crown prince, Saud b.
 Abdul-Aziz b.
 Muhammad b.
 Saud (d.
-1814)—advanced on the town, chased off the Ottoman garrison (it may be that Sunni soldiers and officials saw no reason to risk getting themselves killed defending a Shiʿa holy site), and slaughtered anyone it could find–women, children, it made no difference, between four and five thousand people were killed.
-He further said that the Saudis carried off thousands (4000 to be specific) of camel-loads of treasure.
+1814)—advanced on the town, chased off the Ottoman garrison (it may be that Sunni Ottoman soldiers and officials saw no reason to risk getting themselves killed defending a Shiʿa holy site), and slaughtered anyone it could find—women, children, it made no difference.
+They killed between four and five thousand people.
+Rousseau further said that the Saudis carried off thousands (4000 to be specific) of camel-loads of treasure.
 Other sources put the death toll closer to 2000 but don’t dispute the main details.